Created by Trader Vic himself, this tasty recipe takes its inspiration from a 1930s classic.

 Instructions

-- Fill the shaker with ice and give it a good shake for about 15-20 seconds.
+- Seal the shaker and give it a good shake for about 15 to 20 seconds.

 Nutrition

 We’ll be raising an elegant and chilled coupe glass when we toast with our Matadors.
-Garnish with a pineapple leaf for a classic presentation.
+Garnish with a pineapple frond or pineapple wedge for a classic presentation.

 The Matador with Pierce Brosnan.
 For obvious reasons.